Skip to content

 • Docs-only or policy-only changes may use a lighter validation path when they do not alter the build contract.

-• Full matrix validation is expected for build-system changes, dependency pin changes, compiler/toolchain policy changes, and broad integration changes.
+• Full matrix validation is expected for build-system, dependency pin, compiler/toolchain policy, and broad integration changes.

 • check-clean-worktree.py is a CI, release-prep, or explicit hygiene guard; it is not the default requirement for every in-progress feature branch.